 With the region already a hotbed of influencer activity, this exposition will be attended by record numbers of global micro, macro and super-influencers, so ignore this important form of marketing at your peril.
 Set aside a budget for your chosen agency to build an influencer strategy and begin speaking to some likely candidates to get your messages out to niche and highly engaged audiences.
 It can take weeks or months to negotiate and create impactful joint content with influencers, so this is certainly one tactic that will benefit greatly from starting early.
 Also bear in mind, the popular and relevant influencers will be getting their time and attention booked up early, so they may not even be an option towards the opening of the exposition.

 Depending upon your organisation, you may or may not have your online advertising strategy already up and running.
 However, this is probably both the most scalable and precise targeting of all your marketing channels.
 Ensure you have your PPC and Display strategy in place sooner rather than later.
-Perhaps the overarching strategy and theme requires content to be written and designed, filmed or photographed, which would play a part in your powerful online advertising strategy, whether it is on Google or requires some on-site research – or even has some clever native advertising elements built in.
+Perhaps the overarching strategy and theme requires content to be written and designed, filmed or photographed, which would play a part in your powerful online advertising strategy, whether it is on Google or on a selection of key sites and channels.

 Some traditional SEO methods are still relevant and should be optimised for your planned Expo 2020 activity, but you must ensure your online assets are up to speed, data collection software is in place, remarketing and lead progression plans are ready, so you have all the Google content platforms and your presence across the first page maximised, prior to communications starting.
 You can easily ask your agency to perform an audit of your assets, including Google My Business, social channels, blogs and your website itself, then suggest some improvements to ensure you are ready to optimise your Expo 2020 SERP.

 Are you seriously considering exhibiting at Expo 2020 and not putting on your own activations and events?
 Ponder how powerful a social event or thought leadership roundtable could be with the eyes of the world on the city you are hosting it in?
-We have hosted roundtables that have changed laws in the UAE within 48 hours, such is the success and influence of face-to-face events in this part of the world.
+We have hosted roundtables that have hit the front page of national newspapers and even contributed to laws being changed, such is the success and influence of face-to-face events in this part of the world.
 There will be a huge demand for the best hostesses, promoters and brand ambassadors, so book them early, involve them with your organisation and train them.
 We have over 400 promoters on our books and I can guarantee few of the preferred talent will be available the first day of Expo 2020 – this is a popular form of advertising in Dubai and demand always outstrips supply when the big events come to town.
 No idea should be left unexplored when it comes to how you can cut through the noise and generate some real, memorable engagement and form physical partnerships that could last forever as a legacy of the event.

 Video, pictures, animations, design, interviews, podcasts – all the wonderfully creative types of content that make you sit up and pay attention are not elements to leave until the last minute.
 You can guarantee the best talent, from video producers to photographers and designers, will be booked when Expo 2020 comes around and agencies will have their workflow all planned out.
-Do your research, engage your agency or book your talent requirements now, or be left with amateurs and juniors.
+Do your research, engage your agency or book your talent requirements now, or be left disappointed.

-Some sources claim the exposition, which will run for six months from Tuesday 20 October, 2020, could attract as many as 25 million visitors.
+Some sources claim the exposition, which will run for six months, could attract as many as 25 million visitors.
 World Expos have been known to average 200,000 visitors per day and up to 70 million visitors (Shanghai 2010) during their six-month duration.
 And with around 70 per cent of visitors expected from outside the host country – the largest proportion in the event’s 167-year history – it is an unprecedented opportunity for truly global networking in the region.
 So ensure you have the right plan in place now, in order to get the most of it for your organisation.